 Did Sheryl Sandberg’s Lean In make you want to cry out in despair?
 Me too.
 Marissa Orr’s Lean Out, on the other hand, made me want to shout out my wholehearted agreement

 When I read Sheryl Sandberg’s Lean In a few years ago, I wanted to cry, rage and throw the book across the room.
-It made me feel irrelevant, odd, and lazy because I don’t care to have a big career where I bust my ass 12 hours a day in profit-serving work that would infest my life like a non-native species were I to rest for a minute from beating back the incessant demands of a modern career.
+It made me feel irrelevant, odd, and lazy because I don’t care to have a big career where I bust my ass 12 hours a day in profit-serving work that would infest my life like a non-native species were I to rest for a minute.

 On the other hand, when I read Marissa Orr’s Lean Out, an open response to Sheryl Sandberg’s book, I certainly shed a tear or two while turning pages.
 But for a completely different reason.
 I felt recognized, heard, and validated.